Guinness AIM EIS

 Performance per £100 invested in each tax year

 Source: Guinness Asset Management, as at 30 September 2022.
 Past performance is not a guide to future performance.
 The chart shows realised returns (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
 There is no ready market for unlisted shares.
 The figures shown are net of all fees and do not include any income tax relief or loss relief.

 Risks – important

-AIM shares can be volatile and could suffer extreme volatility if the market falls sharply.
-The difference between the buying and selling price of AIM-listed companies is often wider than those listed on the main market.
+Please note, shares in AIM, whilst comparatively more liquid than those in unquoted companies, can still be hard to sell when compared with main market shares.
+As a result, AIM shares may be more volatile, as market forces determine the price, whereas non-AIM EIS investments are usually valued by the investment manager.
+AIM shares could also suffer extreme volatility if the market falls sharply.
+The difference between the buying and selling price of AIM-quoted companies is often wider than those on the main market.

 A summary of the main charges and savings is shown below.
 Some of these will be payable by the investor, whilst others by the investee companies.
 The investment may have additional charges and expenses: please see the provider documents, including the Key Information Document, for more details.

 |Wealth Club initial saving||—|

 |Net initial charge through Wealth Club||5%||Annual management charge||1.75%|